-All connections to the Waypoint server via the CLI or UI require an auth token to authenticate.
+All connections to the Waypoint server via the CLI or UI require authentication.
+Waypoint supports authentication using an API token or via OpenID Connect (OIDC).
+OIDC allows Waypoint to use existing accounts from providers such as Google, Okta, GitLab, and more.

 If you're a new user that ran

 configured for your local CLI.
 As a next step, we recomend

 To log in in the Waypoint UI, open the UI in your browser and follow the onscreen instructions.